-Acidic Foods and your Teeth
+Acidic Foods Impact On Your Teeth

 A lot of people think that they can only get cavities from eating too much candy and sugar.
 What many individuals do not realize is that sometimes healthy foods can also cause cavities and enamel wear.
 This is because acidic foods and drinks increase the acidity in your mouth which allows for the bad bacteria to proliferate.